 A typical accounting software revolves around facilitating accounting transactions.
 Common modules include general ledger, purchase order, billing, accounts receivables, payroll etc.

-ERP software on the other hand, goes far beyond what accounting software offers.
+On the other hand, ERP software goes far beyond what accounting software offers.

 A true ERP system covers a wide range of functionalities, including non-accounting ones, such as Procurement, Inventory Management, Sales & Distribution, Warehouse Management, Manufacturing, Service Management, Cost Accounting, Human Resource Management (HRM), and Customer Relationship Management (CRM).

 As such, ERP systems are not fancier, scaled-up versions of accounting systems.
 Think of accounting software and its functionalities acting as a subset of what a true ERP software can provide.